- Best Play, Writers' Guild Awards - 2018

-Lucy Kirkwood's play The Children premiered at the Royal Court, London, in the Jerwood Theatre Downstairs on 17 November 2016, in a production directed by James Macdonald.
+Lucy Kirkwood's play The Children premiered at the Royal Court, London, in the Jerwood Theatre Downstairs in November 2016, in a production directed by James Macdonald.

 Extra content: watch an interview with Lucy Kirkwood recorded on the set of The Children on 2 December 2016, courtesy of the Royal Court...

 'Retired people are like nuclear power stations.
 They like to live by the sea.'

 'Sly, gripping, darkly funny… this is sci-fi kitted out with real people, real dilemmas, real scope.
 It’s really good'The Times

 'A richly suggestive and beautifully written piece of work, provoking questions that will continue to nag and expand in your mind… the genius of the play is to embed its pressingly topical preoccupations in a humane, tragicomic scenario that is never, despite the circumstances, portentous or clangingly apocalyptic in tone… The Children consolidates my view that Kirkwood is the most rewarding dramatist of her generation'Independent

 'Grips compulsively... genuinely disturbing... leaves you an abundance of ideas on which to ruminate'Guardian

 'A far-reaching, unsettling play about legacy, survival and responsibility… deceptively lightly written and often tartly funny… Kirkwood tackles huge themes and poses tough, even shocking questions, but weaves them into a droll script that both chastises and sympathises with her characters… there are shades of Beckett, of Sartre's Huis Clos and of Priestley's An Inspector Calls here, but Kirkwood has her own bittersweet style'Financial Times